 - Access the start icon in the bottom-left corner and search for Windows Defender.
 Then, click on Windows Defender Security Center to open up the built-in security option.

 - Once you’re inside Windows Defender Security Center, click on the Device security entry from the left-hand side menu.

 - Inside the Device Security menu, click on Core isolation details (under Core isolation).

 - Inside the Core isolation menu, make sure that the toggle associated with Memory integrity is turned OFF.

 - Once the setting has been disabled, restart your computer and see if the issue has been resolved at the next startup.

 If you’re still unable to run a Virtualbox VM without getting the VT-x is not available (verr_vmx_no_vmx) error, move down to the final method.

 4. Enable VT-X from BIOS settingsIf you’ve come this far without a result, it’s likely that the reason why you’re getting the VT-x is not available (verr_vmx_no_vmx) error is because the technology is disabled from your BIOS settings.
 Keep in mind that some 3rd party applications might override these settings, so don’t dismiss this method before checking out if this scenario holds.

 The steps of accessing the BIOS settings and checking if VT-X is enabled will differ depending on your motherboard manufacturer.
 But typically, you can find this setting under Security (System Security) listed as Virtualization Technology or VTx/VTd.

-If all the methods above have proven to be a bust, it’s very likely that your machine is not equipped to support VT-X. You can see if this scenario is applicable to your situation by installing and running this Microsoft Developed tool (here) to see if your CPU supports HAV (the technology behind VT-X).
+If all the methods above have proven to be a bust, likely, your machine is not equipped to support VT-X. You can see if this scenario applies to your situation by installing and running this Microsoft Developed tool (here) to see if your CPU supports HAV (the technology behind VT-X).